keitaroemotion/vimfind/README.md

 l ...
 List the Functions of the Current File.

 d ...
 Can easily access to your db schema.

+t ...
+Run Unit Test for the selected file

 You can access to the db schema by entering "d", and when you enter any keyword, the result would come up